 Kenya produces Arabica and Robusta coffees.

-Arabica is known because it offers high-quality coffee beans, while Robusta beans are inherently bitter and are easy to grow and have higher yields.
+Arabica is known because it offers high-quality coffee beans, while Robusta beans are inherently bitter, easy to grow, and have higher yields.

-Kenya has high elevations and deep, well-drained loamy soil, which are perfect for Arabica to thrive.
-Kenya has been on the global trend for introducing new arabica varieties that are disease-resistant.
+Kenya has high elevations and deep, well-drained loamy soil, perfect for Arabica to thrive.
+Kenya has been on the global trend for introducing new disease-resistant arabica varieties.
 Buyers say these beans do not offer the same subtly acidic nuances as the old classics like SL-28 and SL-34.

 Kenya coffee brands

 Coffee from Kenya is sold on Starbucks and Amazon.
 The coffee is roasted weeks before being sold, but its taste does not change much.
-It is packaged in a valve bag, which keeps it fresh for a long period.
-You can as well get the freshly roasted coffee.
+It is packaged in a valve bag, keeping it fresh for a long time.
+So you can as well get freshly roasted coffee.